Rsantct/pAudio/doc/README.md

 ## Python modules

-The Python programming language is included in MacOS but an older version than the current stable one.
+The Python programming language is included in macOS but an older version than the current stable one.

 ### Python version